 Many parents don't want to burden their children, after all they are the parent.
 They sometimes hide important things from their children because they don't want to scare or burden them.
 But the reality is that having open communication takes the ‘bite’ out of making tough decisions.

 By showing your parent that you are on their side and are genuinely concerned about their wellbeing, it can make a real difference on the outcome.
-You don’t have to go this alone.
-Have open conversations with your brothers, sisters, children, uncles, and aunts to address your parent’s needs.
+You don’t have to go at this alone.
+Having open conversations with your brothers, sisters, children, uncles, and aunts to address your parent’s needs is vital.

-Come up with a game plan, and delegate if you must some of the burdensome tasks of arranging additional care for your parent.
+Come up with a game plan, and delegate if you must, to someone of the burdensome tasks of arranging additional care for your parent.
 There’s an old saying that we ‘can choose our friends’ but not our family, and for this reason when families get together, there can sometimes be personal issues brought to the table.
+Remember, this is about your parent not you.

-It is vital for your parent to understand that change can sometime be hard and that the entire family is there to help, not hash out old issues.
-Often it only takes one disgruntled family member to urge a parent to stay in their home, making placement in assisted living nearly impossible.
+It is critical that your parent understands that change can sometime be hard and that the entire family is there to help, not hash out old issues.
+Often placement in assisted living or in a nursing home can be difficult when a parent has lived in the same home for many years.
+Should this happen, home health care can be another option.

 One of the most important things is to decide is who will make the critical decisions.
 Ideally one family member that is capable are appointed as the parent’s primary advocate.
-This person will oversee financial decisions and act as the parent’s durable power of attorney for health and finance.
+This person will be the parent’s durable power of attorney for health and finance decision.